nmcbrown67/sedaro-fork/README.md

         └── SimulateForm.tsx  # Define a simulation
 ```

+### Tips

-You may wish to search for `NOTE:` in the code to get situated.
+- You may wish to search for `NOTE:` in the code to get situated.
+- It's possible to work on parts of this repo outside of the docker containers for more rapid development

 ## Submission